NAME: Horace Leonard WESTGARTH

 The 8th Battalion went back to Egypt and after a short stint with the 60th Battalion after its formation in February 1916, Len proceeded to France with the 58th Battalion.
 On arrival, they proceeded straight into the Battle of Fromelles.
 Fortunately, Len made it through the battle although a third of the 58th were casualties.

 During the later part of 1916, Len was hospitalised twice for trench fever.
 The 58th continued to push forward to the Hindenburg Line and Len was promoted to Lance Corporal in March 1917.
-Between 9 and 12 May 1917, the 58th were involved in the second Battle of Bullecourt.
+Between 9 and 12 May 1917, the 58th was involved in the second Battle of Bullecourt.
 It was on that last day that Leonard was with the ration party in “Death Valley” waiting to be relieved when a shell fell among the group killing four men including two from Hamilton, Len Westgarth and Terence Finnegan.
-According to witness accounts, Len was buried where he fell but Len’s body was never retrieved for reburial and a plaque in his honour was placed at the Villers-Bretonneux Memorial
+According to witness accounts, Len was buried where he fell, but Len’s body was never retrieved for reburial and a plaque in his honour was placed at the Villers-Bretonneux Memorial.

-On the same day, Len’s death was published in the Hamilton Spectator, so were the spelling test results of his younger siblings, students at the State School.
+On the same day, Len’s death was reported in the Hamilton Spectator, so were the spelling test results of his younger siblings, students at the State School.